loiclizzy/python-hpc/README.md

 Performance Computing.

-Although this is not classic for an interpreted language, we will see that we can take advantage of many python features to go toward high performances.
+Although this is not classic for an interpreted language, we will see that we can take advantage of many Python features to go toward high performances.

-Before considering performances, we will address the problem of evaluating performance, a.k.a. profiling python code.
+Before considering performances, we will address the problem of evaluating performance, a.k.a. profiling Python code.

 ## Format